aberyomi09/MEAN-Stack-Implemetation-on-AWS/MEAN STACK IMPLEMENTATION ON AWS UBUNTU INSTANCE.md

 **Task**

-In this assignment I am going to implement a simple Book Register web form using MEAN stack.
+In this project I am going to implement a simple Book Register web form using MEAN stack.

 **Step 1: Install NodeJs**